ReflectionHLE/ReflectionHLE/README.md

 ----------------------------------------------------------------------------

 There are some original game releases that have more than one EXE (per release).
-Not all behaviors of such EXEs are implemented, but when they are, there may be a few technical differences.
+There are a few technical differences.

 - For one, no separate EXE is actually used in each Reflection Keen port.
 As an example, in Keen Dreams v1.13, the behaviors of KDREAMS.EXE (the game) and LOADSCN.EXE (showing ordering information on quit) are present in a single Reflection Keen Dreams EXE.
-- There are a few differences with the memory management, when it comes to LOADSCN.EXE and INTRO.EXE from The Catacomb Abyss v1.13.
+- There are a few differences with the memory management, when it comes to LOADSCN.EXE, INTRO.EXE and DEMOCAT.EXE from The Catacomb Abyss v1.13.
 Basically, they may share some memory in the Reflection Catacomb Abyss port.
+The same applies when it comes to different revisions of any of these EXEs (e.g., HINTCAT.EXE from The Catacomb Abyss v1.24).
-- Some of these additional EXES, like INTRO.EXE and LOADSCN.EXE from The Catacomb Abyss v1.13, lack original source codes as of this release; So such sources had to be manually reconstructed.
+- Some of these additional EXEs lack original source codes as of this release; So such sources had to be manually reconstructed.
 See "Additional sources/data used for these ports" below for details about these codes and more.
-- Currently, ports of DEMOCAT.EXE/HINTCAT.EXE from The Catacomb Adventure Series are *not* implemented.
-This is especially noticeable when you start up The Catacomb Abyss v1.13 and then press on the "F10" key.

 ----------------------------------------------
 One more difference from the original releases